 How to Communicate with Tenants and Owners Quickly

-Another way to connect quickly with tenants and owners is to setup Facebook private groups for tenants; not only for you to provide one place for all information but also for building a community.
-Some landlords use Facebook groups as a substitute to creating a newsletter.
+Another way to connect quickly with tenants and owners is to set up Facebook private groups for tenants; not only for you to provide one place for all information but also for building a community.
+Some landlords use Facebook groups as a substitute for creating a newsletter.

 TIP: Invest in a property management software with online access to tenant contact information at your fingertips.